tmtsoftware/csw/csw-contract/src/main/resources/location-service/README.md

 * Request sample, response types and error types for http endpoint is described in `http-contract.json`
 * Request sample, response types and error types for webservice endpoint is described in `websocket-contract.json`
 * Samples describing how to create requests, possible responses and possible errors can be found in `models.json`

-## Change

-This is the base version - 1.0.0